Hanzo-neverdie/Machine-Learning-Group-Project/README.md

 ### Environment Setup
 Prerequisites:
 - python
-- Code Editor
+- Code Editor(Recommended: Visual Studio Code)
-- Node.js
+- Node.js(Version 18.3 or higher)
 Then you can get a quick start with Vue.js official [quick start](https://vuejs.org/guide/quick-start.html).
 Also you need to install correlating libs, like pytorch, numpy and so on.